OperationCode/START_HERE/open_source_maintenance_policy.md

 * Have contributions merged into the relevant component
 * Be willing to perform the duties of a Maintainer
 * Issue a pull request adding yourself to the MAINTAINERS file for your component
-* Receive an absolute majority of existing Maintainers and Lieutenants for your component :+1:
+* Receive an absolute majority of existing Maintainers and Sergeants for your component :+1:
-* No veto from the component Lieutenant
+* No veto from the component Sergeant
 * No veto from the current Project Lead

-## Lieutenant
+## Sergeant

-* Issue a pull request to the MAINTAINERS file making yourself the Lieutenant
+* Issue a pull request to the MAINTAINERS file making yourself the Sergeant
-* Be willing to perform the duties of a Lieutenant
+* Be willing to perform the duties of a Sergeant
-* Receive an absolute majority of existing Lieutenants :+1:
+* Receive an absolute majority of existing Sergeants :+1:
 * No veto from the current Project Lead

 ## Project Lead

 * Issue a pull request to the MAINTAINERS file making yourself the Project Lead
 * Be willing to perform the duties of the Project Lead
-* Receive an absolute majority of existing Lieutenants :+1:
+* Receive an absolute majority of existing Sergeants :+1:
 * No veto from Operation Code leadership

-# Removing a Maintainer, Lieutenant or Project Lead
+# Removing a Maintainer, Sergeant or Project Lead

-If a Maintainer, Lieutenant or Project Lead consistently fails to maintain their responsibilities or becomes disruptive, they can be removed by:
+If a Maintainer, Sergeant or Project Lead consistently fails to maintain their responsibilities or becomes disruptive, they can be removed by:

 * Issue a pull request removing them from the MAINTAINERS file
-* Receive an absolute majority of existing Lieutenants :+1:
+* Receive an absolute majority of existing Sergeants :+1:
 * No veto from the current Project Lead

 OR